Vittor-Javidan/EarthLog/docs/LocalBuild_Windows.md

 - Destroy distros: `wsl --unregister Ubuntu`
 - In Settings > Apps > Apps & Features: Search for ubuntu and linux, and unistall all results
 - Reboot PC
+- If the linux fodler still showing on Home folder, search for `Turn Windows features on or off`, and enable `Windows Subsystem for linux`, reboot your pc, disable `Windows Subsystem for linux` again, and reboot the pc again.

 # WSL Instalation

+- Make sure virtualization is enable for your processor.
 - run `wsl --install` on powershell
 - Reboot PC